GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 * Updated OpenShell \ VerifyMsrE2 tools
 * Modified Misc > Security > SecureBootModel to `Disabled` in Config.plist

 *OC 0.8.1's Config.plist adds and adjusts some entries, recommended to reconfigure according to usage habits.
-Support macOS 12.5 and can be updated in Software Update after the official version is released.*
+Support macOS 12.5 and can be updated in Software Update.*

 #### April 19, 2022
 * Updated OpenCore to 0.8.0 official version